ssorrrell/coco3-extended-color-basic-vscode/README.md

 VS Code and the TextMate grammars are built for a modern language set, which Color BASIC is not.
 Modern languages involve imports, multiple libraries, types, no line numbers, unlimited line length, multiple line statements, multiple line code blocks, functions, anonymous functions, etc.  This makes the keyword coloring far more complex than Color BASIC.

 Color BASIC Differences from a modern language:
-2 data types; number and string
+2 data types; number and string.
-GOTO/GOSUB instead of functions
+GOTO/GOSUB instead of functions.
-Everything is a global variable POKE/PEEK/DEFUSR/DEFFN/etc. direct machine access
+Everything is a global variable.
+POKE/PEEK/DEFUSR/DEFFN/etc. direct machine access.
 All keywords are built into the language.
 DATA/READ sequential data storage/access
-Line Numbers required on each line
+Line Numbers required on each line.

+Modern Language Differences from Color BASIC
+A hex number is basically a color code.
+RGB colors are a lot more knowable at design time.

 ### What's this mean?